pravinfreecoder/hello-world/README.md

 # hello-world
 hello Pravin ,
-    I guess u r doing well as of know to get high knonbkbkbfs
+    I guess u r doing well as of know to get high marks in acadmics .